 For more information about the Girl Scout Silver Award guidelines, join us for one of our upcoming award trainings.
 This training is not mandatory, but highly encouraged for girls/troops interested in earning the Girl Scout Silver Award.

 Each girl planning to work on the Silver Award should submit a Silver Award Project Proposal to GSWISE at least two weeks prior to beginning work.

 Girl Scout Cadettes must complete work on the Silver Award and submit Final Report to GSWISE prior to becoming Girl Scout Seniors.
 This deadline is September 30 after girls complete eighth grade.

 Silver Award projects are approved at the troop level.
 Adults working with girls (troop leaders, project advisors, group volunteers, etc.) and the girls themselves help to ensure the project meets all of the required guidelines found in the Silver Award Girl Guidelines.
 Once final reports are submitted, girls should consider their Silver Award complete.
 Girls and their listed troop leader will receive a confirmation email letting them know that their award paperwork was received.

-The Girl Scout Award Celebration is an opportunity for girls who have earned the Girl Scout Bronze, Silver, and Gold Awards to be recognized for their accomplishments.
+The Highest Awards Celebration is an opportunity for girls who have earned the Girl Scout Bronze, Silver, and Gold Awards to be recognized for their accomplishments.
 Families, troop leaders, and project advisors are encouraged to attend.
-Girls wishing to be recognized at the upcoming spring recognition event must submit all final reports by the annual deadline of February 1.
+Girls wishing to be recognized at the upcoming spring recognition event must submit all final reports by the annual deadline of March 1.